 I could never imagine myself camping in the middle of November, during the rainy season in Washington.
 Until I accidentally found a campground with “waterfront cabins with a swing on a porch” at Bay View State Park.
 I was immediately hooked up.
-“Cabin, Yurt Camping in Washington” is about our experience and what we liked/disliked.
+“Cabin and Yurt Camping in Washington” is about our experience and what we liked/disliked.

 I called cabin and yurt camping “lamping“: “lazy” + “camping”.
 The only things we needed were bedding and cooking stuff.
 That’s considerably less baggage than going tent camping but it still filled the entire trunk 😀

-Cabin Camping: Washington, Bay View State Park
+1. Cabin camping at Bay View State Park

 View from the window in the morning: